Europe debt crisis brings down Italy's Berlusconi

 LABOURING IN ATHENS

-In Greece, the ruling Socialists and the conservative opposition were laboring to agree on a national unity government, expected to be headed by former European Central Bank vice-president Lucas Papademos.
+In Greece, the ruling Socialists and the conservative opposition were labouring to agree on a national unity government, expected to be headed by former European Central Bank vice-president Lucas Papademos.

-The aim is to establish a "100-day" government to push a 130 billion euro ($180 billion) bailout package, including a "voluntary" 50 percent writedown for private sector bondholders, through parliament before elections in February.
+The aim is to establish a "100-day" government to push a 130 billion euro (111 billion pounds) bailout package, including a "voluntary" 50 percent writedown for private sector bondholders, through parliament before elections in February.

 Papandreou, the son and grandson of prime ministers, said farewell to his cabinet at the meeting, a participant said.
 He asked ministers to tender their resignations.

-"Negotiations are being finalized with Papademos as PM," a Socialist party source told Reuters.
+"Negotiations are being finalised with Papademos as PM," a Socialist party source told Reuters.

-However, some politicians in the opposition New Democracy party were resisting an EU demand for a written commitment to the new bailout program with its harsher austerity measures.
+However, some politicians in the opposition New Democracy party were resisting an EU demand for a written commitment to the new bailout programme with its harsher austerity measures.

 Euro zone finance ministers, meeting in Brussels, agreed on Monday on a roadmap for boosting the currency bloc's 440-billion-euro ($600 billion) rescue fund to shield larger economies like Italy and Spain from a possible Greek default.